joshmarshall/ubuild/README.md

         "build_command": "python setup.py install"
     }

+This currently expects a Debian-based system with apt-get available.

-These are the currently supported options:
+These are the currently supported options for the configuration file:

 * `name` is the name of the project, and used in the debian package.
 * `requires` is a list of system packages that the project depends on